 For though by this time you ought to be teachers, you have need again for someone to teach you the elementary principles of the oracles of God, and you have come to need milk and not solid food.
 13 For everyone who partakes only of milk is not accustomed to the word of righteousness, for he is an infant.
 14 But solid food is for the mature, who because of practice have their senses trained to discern good and evil.
 Hebrews 5:12-14 (NASB)

 In 1 John 2:12-14 the Holy Spirit describes spiritual growth by using the examples of three stages of physical growth.
 The Holy Spirit starts with the new born Christian who only knows that God loves him or her.
 The spiritual young man is strong in the faith, having victory over sin (he is applying Scripture) and knows the Word of God.
 Notice that the spiritually young man knows the Word of God and is obeying it.
-This is information resulting in transformation.
+He or she is learning biblical information that when obeyed of followed results in transformation.

 The spiritually mature Christian not only knows the Bible and is applying it, but he or she knows God the Father who is from the beginning (v.
 14).
 Remember that the Spirit says mature Christians must be able to teach others (Hebrews 5:12).
 This means the mark of a spiritual Christian is that he or she can teach others accurately!